PADI International, Inc.

-Student records are kept at two levels: (1) PADI members are required to maintain records of the students in their courses, and (2) PADI headquarters maintains records of students receiving course completion documents.
+Student records are kept at two levels: (1) PADI members are required to maintain records of the students in their courses, and (2) PADI Offices maintain records of students receiving course completion documents.

 - Click the name of a course/exam to see the course/exam description.